cjnevin/IdealCleanArchitecture/README.md

 ### Swift Package Manager

-Access is enforced using Swift Package Manager to ensure proper boundaries between Core and Config.
-Features each have their own Core and Config.
-Shared code also has it's own Core and Config which can be imported by Features.
+Access is enforced using Swift Package Manager to ensure proper boundaries between Core and UI.

 ### `@Dependency` Injection